TudorHulban/hxgo/README.md

 2. Composite Nodes recursively render their children, producing a hierarchical output.
 3. Attributes are rendered in a fixed order to ensure deterministic output.

+During this process the components CSS is accumulated and consolidated.

-The final result is a byte slice or string containing valid HTML, ready to be sent to the client.
+The final result is a byte slice or string containing valid HTML, ready to be sent to the client, together with the CSS the components need.
 This rendering model ensures that UI generation is pure, testable, and free from side effects.

 ### Elements